 Joe Mantegna: I did.
 I was very close to my other grandfather.
-It’s like I said, we lived upstairs from them and they were very instrumental in raising me.
-So my grandparents, I mean, they were very important because like I said, when I would, I would go to school, my mother would be at work, my father would be out of town at work for the most part.
+It’s like I said, we lived upstairs from them, and they were very instrumental in raising me.
+So my grandparents were very important.
+Because like I said, when I would go to school, my mother would be at work, my father would be out of town at work for the most part, so I would walk home for lunch from grammar school, and my grandparents would always be there to give me lunch

-But then, you know, they never came here and we never went there.
-And so it was almost, we knew they existed.
-So it was a favor to him.
-I went and did that.
-While I make a long story short, they’ve become, become closer to those relatives, and literally the Anthem was playing relatives here.
-So I’ve been going there on an off since 75 and they come here and I’ve explained, able to explore my roots that way, which has been great.
+To make a long story short, I’ve become closer to those relatives, literally, than I am to most of my relatives here.
+So I’ve been going there on and off since 1975, and they come here.
+And I’ve been able to explore my roots that way, which has been great.

-David Hirsch: It sounds like you’ve got some good genes that’s probably as longevity on your mom’s side.
+David Hirsch: It sounds like you’ve got some good genes as far as longevity, particularly on your mom’s side.

-David Hirsch: But let’s talk about, uh, you, uh.
-Went to the Goodman school of drama.
+David Hirsch: But let’s talk about your education.
+You went to the Goodman School of Drama.

-Joe Mantegna: It was, the Goodman school of drama at the time and now it’s, it’s called the theater school at DePaul university.
-So it was a 67 to 69 I was there.
+Joe Mantegna: It was the Goodman School of Drama at the time, and now it’s called the Theater School at DePaul University.
+So it was 1967 to 1969 I was there.

-David Hirsch: So you originally were in the music from when I remember, you know, part of
+David Hirsch: So you originally were into music, from what I remember.

-Joe Mantegna: Yeah I was in a band there was a band in the sixties and to this day, I’m very close to the band Chicago cause we used to tour with them when they were actually called the Missing Links and I stayed very close to them.
+Joe Mantegna: Yeah I was in a band.
+It was a band in the sixties, and to this day, I’m very close to the band Chicago, because we used to tour with them when they were actually called the Missing Links.
+I’ve been friends with them for over 50 years now.

-Uh, well, I’ve been friends with him for over 50 years now, and then I started doing musicals.
-Actually my theater, my initial theater work was professionally, was it doing musicals?
-I did the play here in Chicago for over a year.
-Then I did the national tour and I did Godspell in Chicago for about a year.
+Then I started doing musicals.
+Actually my initial theater work professionally was doing musicals.
+I did the play Hair in Chicago for over a year.
+Then I did the national tour.
+Then I did Godspell in Chicago for about a year.